 If you want to check how healthy you are, take a good look at your hair!

-Hair is a good barometer of what is going on healthwise internally, and no matter how much we spend on expensive shampoos and hair products, if our diet and lifestyle is not balanced, then this will show up as lack of lustre hair.
+Hair is a good barometer of internal health, and no matter how much we spend on expensive shampoos and hair products, if our diet and lifestyle is not balanced, then this will show up as lack of lustre hair.
 The good news though, is that there is a lot we can do about this.

 This can point to a number of problems such as a lack of protein or a lack of iron, causing anaemia.
 Iron is stored in your hair follicles and is used for a number of essential body processes like making haemoglobin.
 If the body is low on iron then these stores are used for the essential body maintenance and diverted from your hair.
 Hair loss could also be caused by simply not eating enough calories – your hair in fact is one of the last areas to receive the vitamins and minerals that you eat!